Sunday, 25 March 2012

 Oneness IS Happiness

-If all these correlated conformities don’t prove that we come from the one specific place and that we do share our souls with this majestic grand design then I don’t know what else could.
+If all these correlated conformities don’t show that we come from the one specific place and that we do share our souls with this majestic grand design then I don’t know what else could.
 I’m not sure why atheists refute the existence of a higher "thing" other than themselves.
 How can they be so sure, I wonder.

 We’re tiny, recycled stardust who have a consciousness that is part a bigger collective consciousness of the Universe.
 There is something way bigger than us that we feel longing and yearning to when thinking about reuniting with that “source.”
 It feels like this main source is where we get our energy, knowledge and creativity from.